 - To provide services on behalf of a business, under a contract

-- To employ another CCPA-compliant service provider as a subcontractor
+- Employ another CCPA/CPRA-compliant service provider as a subcontractor

 - Build or modify household or consumer profiles, or